FAQ's for International Students Accepted to JNA Institute of Culinary Arts

 When you receive your I-20 from JNA Institute of Culinary Arts, verify that everything on the form is correct and sign it.

-*Please note, an I-20 does not guarantee admission to the U.S.– nor does it guarantee you will be granted an M-1 visa.
-Do not purchase airfare to the U.S. until you have been granted your M-1 visa.
+*Please note, an I-20 does not guarantee admission to the U.S.– nor does it guarantee you will be granted a visa.
+Do not purchase airfare to the U.S. until you have been granted your F-1 visa.

 Complete you application for a nonimmigrant visa, Form DS-160, online.